 What is a mission project?

 As well as sending out mission partners, we support indigenous partners running projects in their own countries.
-Currently we support 17 projects, all involved in training bible trainers or direct evangelism.
-Our mission projects face fewer barriers in background, culture and language, so this kind of gospel work can be more effective, and cost-effective, than sending out mission partners.
+Currently we support 17 projects, all involved in training bible teachers or direct evangelism.
+Our mission projects face fewer barriers in background, culture and language, so this kind of gospel work can be more effective and cost-effective than sending out mission partners.
 In some cases, it may cost more to send one British couple overseas than to employ 10 locals to do the same work.